keyboardDrummer/Miksilo/docs/_docs/core/sandbox.md

 ![Language workbench panel](http://keyboarddrummer.github.io/Blender/images/languageBuilder.png)

-To get an overview of the different delta's in Blender and how they relate, you can view the dependency graph.
+To get an overview of the different deltas in Blender and how they relate, you can view the dependency graph.
 Here is a screenshot showing part of the graph:

 ![Delta dependency graph example](http://keyboarddrummer.github.io/Blender/images/dependencyGraphExample.png)